MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 10. Click **Done** to close the **Permissions** blade and see your choice of **Do not forward** or your chosen template display on the **Protection** bar in the **Label** blade.

-11. If you selected **Remove Protection**, note the following:
+11. If you selected **Remove Protection**:

-    - Users must have permissions to remove Rights Management protection to apply a label that has this option.
+    Users must have permissions to remove Rights Management protection to apply a label that has this option.
 This option requires them to have the **Export** (for Office documents) or **Full Control** [usage right](../deploy-use/configure-usage-rights.md), or be the Rights Management owner (automatically grants the Full Control usage right), or be a [super user for Azure Rights Management](../deploy-use/configure-super-users.md).
 The default rights management templates do not include the usage rights that lets users remove protection.

     If users do not have permissions to remove Rights Management protection and select this label with the **Remove Protection** option, they see the following message: **Azure Information Protection cannot apply this label.
 If this problem persists, contact your administrator.**

 6. On the **Label** blade, click **Save**.